 What Happens If You Take Money Out of a Fixed Annuity

 Most deferred fixed annuities will allow you to access up to 10% of the contract’s value penalty-free during the surrender period.
 A surrender period is a set period of time after you have purchased an annuity where you could incur a penalty for withdrawing funds from the account.

 Annuity surrender periods can last for just a few short years, or they can last for 10 or more years, depending on the annuity.
 Typically, the amount of the surrender penalty will decrease over time until it finally reaches zero.

 Pros and Cons of Fixed Annuities

 There are both pros and cons to consider before purchasing a fixed annuity.
-Some of the key benefits to owning a fixed annuity can include:

 Is a Fixed Annuity Right for You?